rust-lang/book/src/ch19-06-macros.md

 is the only pattern in this macro, there is only one valid way to match; any other will be an error.
 More complex macros will have more than one arm.

-Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 18 because macro patterns are matched against Rust code structure rather than values.
+Valid pattern syntax in macro definitions is different from the pattern syntax covered in Chapter 18 because macro patterns are matched against Rust code structure rather than values.
 Let’s walk through what the pieces of the pattern in Listing D-1 mean; for the full macro pattern syntax, see [the reference].